1. General Information on Pipelines

 - Any public interest that may be affected by granting or refusing the application.

-The Government of Canada has a constitutional duty to consult Aboriginal groups whose Aboriginal and treaty rights may be adversely affected by any proposed project which requires a federal decision.
-The Government recognizes that Aboriginal groups and communities have the right to the opportunity to understand the impacts a project may have on their rights and interests; to express their views regarding the project; and to have their views considered and accommodated where appropriate.
+The Government of Canada has a legal duty to consult Aboriginal groups whose Aboriginal and treaty rights may be adversely affected by any proposed project that requires a federal decision.
+The Government recognizes that Aboriginal groups and communities have the right to be given the opportunity to understand the impacts a project may have on their rights and interests, to express their views regarding the project, and to have their views in respect of impacts to established or potential rights be considered and accommodated, where appropriate.